skylersinclair/dev-setup/README.md

 ## Tmux
 You can install tmux via `brew install tmux`.
 Then make a new session via `tmux new -s session_name`.
 Reattach later via `tmux a -t session_name`.

+## Slate
+If you upgrade your mac os and slate stops working, you can debug by manually removing then adding slate to the security and privacy > privacy > accessibility settings as described [here](https://github.com/jigish/slate/issues/405).

 ## Bash
 Why don't I have a .bashrc here?
 Gotta add that... :p